brianchap/Faster-R_CNN-Implementation-of-Video-Segmentation-with-Kinematic-Prediction/README.md

 # Faster R-CNN Implementation of Video Segmentation with PyTorch 1.0

-This is an implementation of faster R-CNN-based video segmentation that is PyTorch 1.0 compatible (stable versions included).
+This is an implementation of faster R-CNN-based video segmentation that is PyTorch 1.0 compatible (stable versions included), adapted from https://github.com/kevincao91/kevin.ai.faster_rcnn_pytorch_1.0_torchvision.

 Ensure that your system has PyTorch, Python, and numpy 1.16.1+ already installed.